larribas/dagger/docs/quick-start.md

 print(f"The final result was {result}")
 ```

-Let's go step by step.
+Let's take it step by step.
 First, we use the `dagger.dsl.task` decorator to define different tasks.
 Tasks in _Dagger_ are just Python functions.
 In this case, we have 3 tasks:

 - `generate_numbers()` returns a list of numbers.
 The list has a variable length, to show how we can do dynamic loops.
 - `raise_number(n, exponent)` receives a number and an exponent, and returns `n^exponent`.